MicrosoftDocs/iis-docs/iis/manage/working-with-server-core/iis-70-on-server-core.md

 ---
-title: "IIS 7.0 on Server Core | Microsoft Docs"
+title: "IIS 7.0 on Server Core"
 author: tobint
-description: "As you may know from TechEd 2007 announcements and a Bill Staples' blog post, IIS 7.0 is supported on the Server Core installation option of Windows Server..." ms.author: iiscontent
+description: "As you may know from TechEd 2007 announcements and a Bill Staples' blog post, IIS 7.0 is supported on the Server Core installation option of Windows Server..." ms.date: 11/16/2007 ms.assetid: f7b99d1e-868f-4bb7-8968-a93550f248f2 msc.legacyurl: /learn/manage/working-with-server-core/iis-70-on-server-core msc.type: authoredcontent
-manager: soshir
-ms.date: 11/16/2007
-ms.topic: article
-ms.assetid: f7b99d1e-868f-4bb7-8968-a93550f248f2
-ms.technology: iis-manage
-ms.prod: iis
-msc.legacyurl: /learn/manage/working-with-server-core/iis-70-on-server-core
-msc.type: authoredcontent
 ---